 In Order to Avoid a Shock…

-Desensitization: the specific immunotherapy (SIT) can be used for prophylactic sensitization to specific allergens, e.g. bee or wasp venom and certain types of pollen.
-A steady increase of the injected (subcutaneous or sublingual) antigen in minimal dosage can achieve a physiological rather than an excessive IgE-antibody-production.
+Desensitization: The specific immunotherapy can be used for prophylactic sensitization to specific allergens, e.g. bee or wasp venom and certain types of pollen.
+A steady increase of the injected (subcutaneous or sublingual) antigen in minimal dosage can achieve a physiological reaction rather than an excessive IgE-antibody production.
 Especially younger patients with a monovalent allergy benefit from desensitization therapy.

-Breast milk diet: reduction of developing atopic predisposition by exclusive breastfeeding during the first 4—6 months.
+Breast milk diet: reduction of developing atopic predisposition by exclusive breastfeeding during the first 4-6 months of life.